jithware/brethap/README.md

 ### Preferences
 * To view preferences, press the drawer menu in the top left and press Preferences
-* To change a preference, move the preference slider either left or right or select a color.
+* To change a preference, move the preference slider either left or right or choose an option from the drop down
+* To save a preference, hold down a Preference button
+* To change the theme colors, select a color.
 After selecting the background color, press the back arrow next to the colors.
-* To save a preference, hold down a Preference button
+If your system is set to dark theme, application restart is required for the change to take effect.
 * To select a preset preference, press the Preference menu in the top right and select Presets
 * To select a saved preference, press a Preference button